“All the most powerful ideas in history go back to archetypes.”

 All of these personas instantly conjure images in our minds because we have countless encounters with all of these stored in our collective unconscious, not to mention our DNA.

 This is perfectly consistent with ISITism, of course.
 Archetypes are simply Abstractions around certain sets of human attributes.
-Whether or not archetypes exist in their own right, as Plato would have it, they are most certainly Objects from the ITIStic perspective.
+Whether or not archetypes exist in their own right, as Plato would have it, they are most certainly Objects from the ISITistic perspective.
 They can be named and identified.
 They have a reason for being, otherwise I wouldn’t be writing about them now and you wouldn’t be reading it.
 So they are Objects; highly Abstracted Objects that can be used as a tool to help us understand the human condition in general and the circumstances of our own lives in particular.

 Another method of classifying Objects is through stereotypes.
 Stereotypes are Derivative of Archetypes.
 Like archetypes, stereotypes are abstracted images that represent humans.
-But while archetypes represent profound, fundamental images based in biology and eons of shared collective experiences, stereotypes apply to much more limited scales.
+But while archetypes represent profound, fundamental images based in biology and eons of shared collective experiences, stereotypes apply on much more limited scales.
 Stereotypes tend to come and go with the whims of public opinion.
 They apply to specific groups of people, and while there is often some justification for stereotypes, they are often largely inaccurate, with many exceptions to the rule.
 As usual, the Derivative is more complicated, less reliable, and less useful than the Abstract model.

 We won’t go further into stereotypes here, not because they aren’t useful or have a negative connotation, but simply because they are beyond the scope of this introduction.
 We gave the archtype — an incredibly profound topic — pretty brief coverage above, and there are vastly more stereotypes than there are archetypes.